What is systemic lupus erythematosus, or lupus?

 How is it treated?

-- Taking nonsteroidal anti-inflammatory drugs (NSAIDs) for mild joint or muscle pain and
+- Nonsteroidal anti-inflammatory drugs (NSAIDs) for mild joint or muscle pain and fever.

-- Taking antimalarial medicines to treat fatigue, joint pain,
+- Antimalarial medicines to treat fatigue, joint pain, and skin rashes.